Fully extended BV-BFV description of General Relativity in three dimensions: Fully extended BV-BFV structure of GR

+\begin{remark} For higher codimension strata, \eqref{restriction} and \eqref{vectorboundary} are modified accordingly.
+Though, for the sake of clarity, we use different letters: $m$ (resp. $a$) for the {direction transversal} to the second (resp. third) stratum. \end{remark}

+\begin{remark} The decomposition defined above clearly depends on the choice of the coordinate system compatible with the topological structure of the tubular neighborhood.
+However, this choice becomes relevant only when one wants to explicitly write a map between spaces of different codimension in a coordinate chart.
+In such circumstance, as mentioned, this choice will depend on an embedding $\filtint{k}\to\filtint{k+1}$ (Corollaries \ref{cor:BFVdata-projection}, \ref{cor:BFFVdata-projection} and \ref{cor:BFFFVdata-projection}). {The BFV data we will construct for each stratum in Propositions \ref{prop:BFVdata}, \ref{prop:BFFVdata} and \ref{prop:BFFFVdata}, however, is coordinate independent at every codimension.} \end{remark}

-We outline here the strategy of the proofs of the construction of the maps $\pi^{(i)}$ of Definition \ref{def:n-extended-BVBFV}, as was introduced in \cite{CSEH}.
-We analyse here the extension to a codimension-$1$ stratum, and the procedure can be reproduced in a straightforward way to obtain the reduction to other codimensions.
+We outline here the strategy { we employ to construct the maps} $\pi^{(k)}$ of Definition \ref{def:n-extended-BVBFV}, as was introduced in \cite{CSEH}.
+We analyse here the extension from a generic codimension-$k$ stratum to a codimension-$(k+1)$ stratum.

-The goal is to construct data corresponding to the codimension-$1$ stratum (the 1-extended theory).
-We will assume here for simplicity that $M^{(1)}=\partial M$ is a boundary.
+The goal is to construct data corresponding to the codimension-$(k+1)$ stratum (the $(k+1)$-extended theory).
+We will assume here for simplicity that $M^{\filt{k+1}}=\partial M^{\filt{k}}$ is a boundary.
 The first step is to consider the variation of the action functional in the bulk and to construct appropriate data to satisfy \eqref{rCME} and the axioms in Definition \ref{def:n-extended-BVBFV}.
-The variation of $\delta S$ will consist of two terms generated by integration by parts: the bulk term will be interpreted as $ \iota_{Q} \varpi$ - defining the Euler--Lagrange equations for the variational problem - while the remainder, a boundary term, is interpreted as a one-form $\check{\alpha}$ on some appropriate space (see below).
+The variation of $\delta S^{\filt{k}}$ will consist of two terms generated by integration by parts: the bulk term will be interpreted as $ \iota_{Q^{\filt{k}}} \varpi^{\filt{k}}$ --- defining the Euler--Lagrange equations for the variational problem --- while the remainder, a boundary term, is interpreted as a one-form $\check{\alpha}^{\filt{k+1}}$ on some appropriate space (see below).
 Namely, we have an equation formally equivalent to \eqref{rCME}